What could be more Brooklyn than Baseball?

 Decide early in the season, say, in March, if you want to spring for season tickets or one of the various packages offered.
 Of course, first come first-served, and there are a lot of regular season ticket holders who just renew year after year.

 Check the schedule to see when the Cyclones play at home.
-(While we love the Staten Island Yankees and Connecticut Tigers, it's so much easier to get to MCU Stadium in Coney Island just by hopping on the subway.)
+(While we love the Staten Island Yankees, it's so much easier to get to MCU Stadium in Coney Island just by hopping on the subway.)

 The multi-game tickets are sold first.
 They go on sale in the late winter/early spring.
 They're "loaded," meaning that every ticket comes with a coupon that can be applied to food, drink, souvenirs and other items sold at the stadium.